 The end of an edition of UK Tops The World on Radio London from 14th April 1965, sponsored by Miners Make-up and presented by Martin Locke (duration 2 minutes 5 seconds)

 Kenny Everett, who had previously been sacked by Radio London, returned to the station via a pre-recorded sponsored programme.
-This edition of Top Deck Time is from April or May
+This clip from an edition of Top Deck Time is undated but probably

-1966.
-Kenny later came back to the station full-time after promising to behave! (duration 4 minutes 40 seconds)
+from May 1966.
+Kenny came back to the station full-time the following month after promising to behave! (duration 4 minutes 40 seconds)

 A Radio London Coffee Break, sponsored by the drink of the same name, from 17th April 1966, featuring the radio and TV presenter McDonald Hobley visiting Littlewoods Pools in Liverpool.
 As with some other Radio

 London shows, gaps were left for the music to be played in on transmission (duration 6 minutes 8 seconds)